 (a) Rights of Watersheds.
 All watersheds, and all ecosystems and natural communities therein, possess inalienable rights to naturally exist, flourish, regenerate and evolve.
 These inalienable rights include, but are not limited to the right to sustainable recharge, flows sufficient to protect native fish habitat, and clean water free of pollution by any activities of corporations, governments, and other business entities

-(d) Right to Prevention.
-When there is evidence of a violation of the rights set forth in section 2 or a danger of serious or irreversible damage resulting from activities of corporate, government, or other business entities, any resident of Lane County and any watershed, ecosystem or natural community wholly or partially within Lane County shall have these rights of action:
+(d) Right to Prosecute and Remedy Violations.
+When there is evidence of a violation of the rights set forth in section 2 or a danger of damage resulting from activities of corporate, government, or other business entities, and resident of Lane County and any watershed, ecosystem or natural community wholly or partially within Lane County shall have these rights of action brought in Circuit Court:

-(1) to contest any government authorizations for such activities;
+(1) to achieve reduction or elimination of damage by nullifying or modifying any government authorizations for such activities;

-(2) to require the government to adopt protective, effective, and opportune measures to prevent actual and potential violation of the rights declared within this ordinance, even when there is not scientific certainty or full evidence of the risk.
+(2) to require the government to adopt protective and effective measures to prevent and/or remedy actual and potential violation of the rights declared within this ordinance, even when there is not scientific certainty or full evidence of the risk.

 Section 3 - Enforcement

 (a) Any corporate, government or other business entities that impair any of the rights set forth in this ordinance shall be liable for all damage to watersheds, ecosystems, and/or natural communities caused by the impairment.
 Damages shall be measured by the cost of restoring the watersheds, ecosystems, and/or natural communities to the condition before the impairment.
 The awarded funds shall be used for environmental restoration of the impaired watershed, ecosystem, and/or natural community that utilizes the most current scientific evidence-based practices combined with traditional ecological knowledge.